firebase/level-up-with-firebase/readme.md

 **MechaHamster: Level Up with Firebase Edition**
 ======

-The original version of MechaHamster is a game about guiding a futuristic hamster ball through dangerous space mazes, that allowed users to create mazes of their own, and share them with friends.
+The original version of MechaHamster is a game about guiding a futuristic hamster ball through dangerous space mazes, allowing users to create mazes of their own and share them with friends.

-This version has gone back to basics and removed Firebase and all other Google functionality.
-It's your mission, if you choose to accept it, to reintegrate some of it yourself!
+This new version has gone back to basics and removed Firebase and all other Google products’ functionality altogether.
+It's your mission, if you choose to accept it, to personally integrate some of it yourself!

 ## Motivation

-While the original MechaHamster serves as a demonstration, sample, and reference for integrating [Firebase][] with the [Firebase Unity SDK][] into a game project, this time, as you rebuild the Firebase functionality of the game you'll learn more about how Firebase works while doing so!
+While the original MechaHamster serves as a demonstration, sample, and reference for how to integrate [Firebase][] into a game project using the the [Firebase Unity SDK][] - this time, as you rebuild the Firebase functionality of the game yourself you'll learn more about how Firebase works first hand - trial by fire!

 ## Overview

-Once completed, **MechaHamster: Level Up with Firebase Edition** demonstrates the following concepts:
+After this codelab, the completed version of **MechaHamster: Level Up with Firebase Edition** demonstrates the following concepts:
    * [Firebase Analytics][] to measure various aspects of user behavior.
-   * [Firebase Crashlytics][] to capture and annotate crashes in game play and help developers diagnose and fix issues.
+   * [Firebase Crashlytics][] to capture and annotate crashes in gameplay that will help developers diagnose and fix issues.
    * [Firebase Remote Config][] to allow game admins to run experiments on game data without redeploying a new build of the game.

 ## Downloading

-**MechaHamster: Level Up with Firebase Edition** can be downloaded from [Github][].
+**MechaHamster: Level Up with Firebase Edition** can be downloaded from [GitHub][] using  the following command:

-To do so from the git CLI:
 ```
 git clone --branch main  https://github.com/firebase/level-up-with-firebase.git
 ```